 The following groups provide support for parents of children with ASD.

 - Autism Spectrum Australia (ASPECT) provides information, diagnostic assessment, and intervention.
 Call 1800 277 328.

-- Each state and territory has an autism association.
+- Every state and territory has an autism association.

-The following websites have more information about young children and autism:
+These websites have more information about children and autism: